 Even if you have a high tolerance for risk, a claim of any nature can take everything you have built.
 This is not the type of uncertainty you want to play around with.

 This article covers the simple legal structures you can use to eliminate a significant portion of this risk upfront.
 If you’re an entrepreneur living abroad, and you want the most advantageous company structure, find out how we can create your bespoke plan, here.

 How Can You Legally Protect Your Business?

-The three main legal structures available to entrepreneurs in the United States are limited liability companies (LLCs), C Corporations ( C Corp), and S Corporations (or S Corps, named after subsection S of Chapter 1 of the Internal Revenue Code).
+The three main legal structures available to entrepreneurs in the United States are limited liability companies (LLCs), C Corporations (C Corp), and S Corporations (S Corps), named after subsection S of Chapter 1 of the Internal Revenue Code.